 Restorative Sleep.
 It’s a cycle.
 Pain causes insomnia for many people who struggle to get enough sleep.
 But strangely enough, inadequate sleep can make your back pain worse.
 If you can treat your sleep problem, you can help the back pain also.

 Build Your Core.
 The muscles in your abs and back support your spine.
 Target these specific muscles groups for 20 minutes every day.
-Even sitting on an exercise ball at work can activate the core muscle groups.
+Even sitting on an exercise ball or an active sitting Wobble Stool at work can activate the core muscle groups.

 Hot Packs/Cold Packs.
 Applying hot packs or cold packs can really cut down the pain, and help with the healing process.
 Cold packs reduce inflammation and slows down nerve impulses, which prevents nerve spasms.
 Hot packs stimulate blood flow, which brings health back to the affected area and inhibits the pain messages going to the brain.